MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/configure-policy-migrate-labels.md

 ### Important information about administrative roles

-The [Azure AD role](/azure/active-directory/active-directory-assign-admin-roles-azure-portal) of **Information Protection administrator** is not supported by the unified labeling platform.
+The [Azure AD role](/azure/active-directory/active-directory-assign-admin-roles-azure-portal) of **Azure Information Protection administrator** (formally **Information Protection administrator**) is not supported by the unified labeling platform.
 If this administrative role is used in your organization, before you migrate your labels, add the users who have this role to the Azure AD roles of **Security administrator** or **Compliance administrator**.
 If you need help with this step, see [Give users access to the Office 365 Security & Compliance Center](https://docs.microsoft.com/office365/securitycompliance/grant-access-to-the-security-and-compliance-center).
 You can also assign these roles in the Azure AD portal, the Microsoft 365 security center, and the Microsoft 365 compliance center.

 Alternatively to using roles, in the admin centers, you can create a new role group for these users and add either **Sensitivity Label Administrator** or **Organization Configuration** roles to this group.